 The facility submitted, as documentation, a written institutional plan to coordinate actions taken, by first responders, medical and mental health practitioners, investigators, and facility leadership, in response to an incident of sexual abuse.
 The plan clearly identifies the responsibilities of security staff first responders, the security director, and non-security staff first responders, including actions to take, other staff to notify, and written documentation to prepare.
 It also identifies who is responsible for notifying both medical and mental health care services, local law enforcement.
-The plan lists facility staff by name and position and provides contact information for them as well as for SANE/SAFE staff at the designated hospital and for a community advocate agency.
-Also included in the written plan is a Sexual Abuse Incident Flowchart that presents all required steps, in the coordinated response, and shows the order in which they should happen.
+The plan lists facility staff by name and position and provides contact information for them.
+Also provided is the contact information for the local hospital where is a SANE is available.
+Included in the written plan is a Sexual Abuse Incident Flowchart that presents all required steps, in the coordinated response, and shows the order in which they should happen.
 The Warden confirmed, in an interview, that the facility does have a coordinated response plan and said that all staff responsibilities are identified in the plan.